Coloby/quartz_notes/quartz_content/PublicNotes/dopamine balancement.md

 				- how steep is the drop, is linear to how much time you'll need before recovering the motivation -
 				- procrastinating
 					- doing other stuff instead of the one you need to do.
-Untile the latter becomes so urgent that the motivation comes in only because of the anxiety of failure being that close
+Until the latter becomes so urgent that the motivation comes in only because of the anxiety of failure being that close
 				- fastest way to recover motivation [-](https://youtu.be/K-TW2Chpz4k?t=6388)
 					- doing something that gives you even more pain than the one you're feeling while being on the lowest point of the drop
 					- should be